 Determination of iodine value:

 The oil was poured into a small beaker, add a small rod and weigh out a suitable quantity of the sample by difference into a dry glass-stoppered bottle of about 250ml capacity.
-The approximate weight in g of the oil to be taken can be calculated by dividing 20 by the highest expected iodine value.
-Ten milliliters (10ml) of carbon tetrachloride was added to the oil or melted fat and dissolve.
-Twenty milliliters (20ml) of wijis’ solution was added, the stopper was inserted (previously moistened with potassium iodine solution) and allow to stand in the dark for 30 minutes.
-Fifteen milliliters (15ml) of potassium iodine solution (10%) was added to 100ml water, it was mixed and titrated with 0.1M thiosulphate solution using starch as indicator just before the end-point ( titration = aml).
+The approximate weight in grams of the oil to be taken can be calculated by dividing 20 by the highest expected iodine value.
+(10ml) of carbon tetrachloride was added to the oil or melted fat and dissolve.
+(20ml) of wijis’ solution was added, the stopper was inserted (previously moistened with potassium iodine solution) and allow to stand in the dark for 30 minutes.
+15ml of potassium iodine solution (10%) was added to 100ml water, it was mixed and titrated with 0.1M thiosulphate solution using starch as indicator just before the end-point ( titration = aml).
 A blank was carried out at the same time commencing with 10ml of carbon tetrachloride (titration = bml).

 Iodine value = (b –a) x 1.269 wt. (g) of sample